|

 stream.
 Remember you can't drive on bush roads in the

 near the falls.
-It can be a good place to fish.
+It can be a good place to fish at times.
 The

 problem is the fish are usually in poor shape by the time they

 to spawn well before they get to the falls.
-The public sections
+Still big

-close to the falls can be crowded.
+close to the falls can be crowded at times.
 Its best to do some

 the fish from traveling any further upstream.
 The Coho